muyinda/blog/README.md

 ## How to run

-Describe here how someone can  rn your program
+Describe here how someone can  run your program

 ## Author